Child Protection Policy

 This policy provides a framework for protecting children from exploitation and abuse of all kinds in ALWS supported programs and within ALWS itself.

 Children throughout the world living in any socio-economic context are at risk of child abuse and exploitation.
 However, recorded data illustrates that children living in poverty are at the greatest risk of a wide range of forms of child abuse and exploitation.
-Forty million children below the age of 15 suffer from abuse and neglect and require social assistance and health care; an estimated 1.2 million children are trafficked every year; over one million children enter the commercial child sex trade annually; 250 million children are involved in child labour, more than 180 million are working in hazardous situation or conditions; one in seven girls will experience some form of sexual abuse in their childhood1 and children with disabilities are 1.7 times more likely to suffer from violence
+Forty million children below the age of 15 suffer from abuse and neglect and require social assistance and health care; an estimated 1.2 million children are trafficked every year; over one million children enter the commercial child sex trade annually; 250 million children are involved in child labour, more than 180 million are working in hazardous situation or conditions; one in seven girls will experience some form of sexual abuse in their childhood and children with disabilities are 1.7 times more likely to suffer from violence than their non-disabled peers.

 Added to this is the fact that children in emergency situations are especially susceptible to abuse and exploitation.
 In an emergency or crisis situation, children are vulnerable when they become part of a displaced or traumatised population.
 Other factors that increase a child’s vulnerability to abuse and exploitation include disability, or being orphaned, displaced, homeless or abandoned.